Yandy Díaz Player Props: Rays vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 17th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Dodgers have the 17th-ranked team ERA among all league pitching staffs (4.26).
+- The Dodgers have a 4.36 team ERA that ranks 18th among all league pitching staffs.

-- Dodgers pitchers combine to surrender 58 total home runs at a rate of 1.1 per game (to rank 15th in the league).
+- Dodgers pitchers combine to allow 60 total home runs at a rate of 1.2 per game (to rank 15th in baseball).

-- In his most recent time out on Saturday, the righty tossed five innings against the St. Louis Cardinals, giving up three earned runs while surrendering four hits.
+- In his last outing on Sunday against the St. Louis Cardinals, the lefty tossed 3 2/3 innings, giving up four earned runs while surrendering five hits.

-- In nine games this season, the 30-year-old has put up a 5.88 ERA and 6.5 strikeouts per nine innings, while giving up a batting average of .295 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.